 However, a smaller proportion of SPs actually delivered services remotely post-pandemic than respondents completing S1 had anticipated.
-From S1 45.8% (22/48) of SPs expected to provide LV assessments remotely post-pandemic compared to 6.1% (3/49) who provided services remotely pre-pandemic, and this difference in proportions of 39.7% (CI 22.9 to 54.1) was statistically significant (p<0.001, df = 1, Chi squared = 19.78).
-However, in S2 40.9% of

-SPs (9/22) actually provided LV assessments remotely post-pandemic compared to 22.7% (5/22) pre-pandemic (Table 2), and this 18.2% increase in the proportion of SPs providing remote services was not statistically significant (p=0.20, df = 1, Chi squared = 0.20).
-(Table 2) Analysis of the paired data for the 19 SPs who participated in both surveys shows that only 50% (10/19) of those expecting to provide LV assessment remotely post-pandemic (S1) actually provided them remotely (S2).
+From S1, 45.8% (22/48) of SPs expected to provide LV assessments remotely post-pandemic compared with 6.1% (3/49) who provided services remotely pre-pandemic, and this difference in proportions of 39.7% (CI 22.9 to 54.1) was statistically significant (p < .001, df = 1, Chi-squared = 19.78).
+However, in S2 40.9% of SPs (9/22) actually provided LV assessments remotely post-pandemic compared with 22.7% (5/22) pre-pandemic (Table 2), and this 18.2% increase in the proportion of SPs providing remote services was not statistically significant (p = .20, df = 1, Chi-squared = 1.64) (Table 2).
+Analysis of the paired data for the 19 SPs who participated in both surveys shows that only 53% (10/19) of those expecting to provide LV assessment remotely post-pandemic (S1) actually provided them remotely (S2).

-Respondents were asked to select options from a drop-down list to describe specific changes made to services post- compared to pre-pandemic, and the reasons for them.
-Twenty SPs responded, more than one option could be selected.
+Respondents were asked to select options from a drop-down list to describe specific changes made to services post- compared with pre-pandemic, and the reasons for them.
+Twenty SPs responded, and more than one option could be selected.
 The changes introduced most frequently involved a phone call in advance of an appointment to decide whether a face-to-face appointment was necessary (75% (15/20)), or to collect more background information before an appointment (60% (12/20)).
 Fifteen percent (3/20) of the respondents reported some or all of their services had moved to a different address, and all the changes of location were reported to be for cost saving reasons.
 There were a total of 50 responses covering all the service change options.
-Thirty four percent (17/50) had made the changes for cost savings; 54% (27/50) felt that the changes made better use of their staff / volunteer time; and 66% (33/50) felt that the changes were an improvement on their pre-pandemic services (see supplemental material).
+Thirty four